 Our admissions process is designed to be simple and free of cost.
-Foundry College provides an accessible two-year college education for all interested students who apply and complete the admission process—regardless of test scores or previous grades.
-Unlike most colleges, we require no standardized test scores, high school or college transcripts, or application fees.
-We ask for basic personal information to track your application, a brief essay on your personal and professional goals, and two online assessments to help us ensure that you are set up with the right type and level of support.
+Foundry College provides an accessible college education for all interested students who apply and complete the admission process—regardless of educational background.
+Unlike most colleges, we require no standardized test scores or application fees.
+Once you complete our simple online application, where we ask for basic personal information to track your application, you'll be emailed with additional information on how to complete the remaining steps.

 Foundry College does not require any of the expensive standardized tests required by many colleges.
-Instead, we have two free online assessments to help us ensure that you are set up with the right type and level of support during the program.
+Instead, we have free online assessments to help us ensure that you are set up with the right type and level of support during the program.

 Yes, you can apply now and enroll in specific courses closer to the date.

 Our goal is to admit all students who are serious about wanting to develop future-ready skills.
 We plan to admit all students who complete the full admissions process.

 No, you do not need a high school diploma or GED to attend Foundry College.

 Several aspects of the Foundry College program make it the best option for adults to learn “future-ready” skills and knowledge so they can thrive in the workforce.
 First, we teach students the skills that employers are looking for—providing them with a pathway to a better job or job mobility in their current company.
 Second, our learning approach combines the most effective aspects of active learning and a contained classroom to be both broadly accessible and effective.
 Third, we provide a high-value education at an affordable price, and students can transfer credits from prior college experience to fulfill elective requirements at no additional cost.

 Classes are held for 90 minutes two times per week during late afternoon and evening hours.
 The time will be the same every week.
 You can view the class schedule for the current trimester on our Schedules & Policies page.